 7. Remedies for Breach .

-(a) A party that may and desires to terminate the Master Contract or any of the currently effective Transaction Confirmations pursuant to this section shall give written notice of its intention to terminate, specifying the grounds therefor to the other party and the effective date of such termination (the “Termination Date”), which Termination Date shall be effective no earlier than the thirtieth (30th) day following the receipt of said notice, whereupon (unless during such thirty (30) day period such grounds for termination shall have been cured) the terminating party shall be excused and relieved of all obligations and liabilities under the Master Contract or any of the currently effective Transaction Confirmationsand except for those liabilities incurred before the effective date of termination or as a result of the termination.
+(a) A party that may and desires to terminate the Master Contract or any of the currently effective Transaction Confirmations pursuant to this section shall give written notice of its intention to terminate, specifying the grounds therefor to the other party and the effective date of such termination (the “Termination Date”), which Termination Date shall be effective no earlier than the thirtieth (30th) day following the receipt of said notice, whereupon (unless during such thirty (30) day period such grounds for termination shall have been cured) the terminating party shall be excused and relieved of all obligations and liabilities under the Master Contract or any of the currently effective Transaction Confirmations except for those liabilities incurred before the effective date of termination or as a result of the termination.

 (b) Each party shall use every reasonable effort to mitigate any damages resulting from a breach and/or termination of the Master Contract or any of the currently effective Transaction Confirmations.